International Students

 Things to look for in a job description:- U.S. work authorization NOT required

-- A job board filled with companies who have sponsored American work visas in the past.
+- A job board that lists companies who have sponsored American work visas in the past.
+Go to the H1B/OPT tab to search companies and/or job titles.

-- A job board for TAMU-CC students where you can find on campus jobs as outside of campus jobs
+- A job board for TAMU-CC students where you can find on-campus jobs/internships as well as off-campus jobs/internships.

 - A good resource on explaining work visas and finding companies that will sponsor a work visa.